-Interconnection Customer (IC) requested an interconnection of a solar energy facility located in Andrews Co., Texas approximately 5.75 miles east-southeast of Eunice, NM to the Southwestern Public Service Company (SPS) transmission network.
-This solar generating facility has a net capacity of 100 MW.
-SPS will construct a new 230 kV terminal to connect the IC's solar generating facility to the SPS transmission system at Andrews Substation.
-The proposed Interconnection Customer's 230 kV line from their collector substation to the new 230 kV terminal at Andrews Substation shall be designed for 345 kV system but will be operated at 230 kV as a condition of this Interconnection Service.
+Interconnection Customer (IC) requested an interconnection of a Wind energy facility located in Andrews Co., Texas approximately 5.75 miles east-southeast of Eunice, NM to the Southwestern Public Service Company (SPS) transmission network.
+SPS will construct a new 230 kV terminal to connect the IC's wind farm generating facility to the SPS transmission system at Andrews Substation.
+The proposed Interconnection Customer's 230 kV line from their collector substation to the new 230 kV terminal at Andrews Substation shall be designed for 345 kV system but will be operated at 230 kV as a condition of this Point of Interconnection (POI).

-The Southwest Power Pool (SPP) evaluated the request (GEN-2016-015) to interconnect the solar generation facility to the SPS transmission system in a Definitive Interconnection System Impact Study (DISIS-2016-001-3).
-The Interconnection Customer will build and will be responsible for their transmission line from their solar farm collector substation to the interconnection point at the existing Andrews Substation.
-The IC will be required to maintain a Power Factor between 0.95 lagging and 0.95 leading at the high-side of the generator substation.
+The Southwest Power Pool (SPP) evaluated the request (GEN-2016-062) to interconnect the Wind generation facility to the SPS transmission system in a Definitive Interconnection System Impact Study (DISIS-2016-001-3).
+The Interconnection Customer will build the 230 kV transmission line from their Wind farm collector substation to the interconnection point at the existing Andrews Substation.
+The IC will be required to maintain a Power Factor between 0.95 lagging and 0.95 leading at the high side of the generator substation.